Hot hatch: 1960s and 1970s

 In 1973, the Simca 1100 Ti was launched.
 It had its power increased by 40% to 82 hp (61 kW), which resulted in a 0 to 60 mph (97 km/h) time of under 12 seconds and a top speed of 105 mph (169 km/h).
 Other upgrades included front disc brakes, front and rear spoilers and alloy wheels.
 The Alfa Romeo Alfasud Ti was launched in the same year.
 Along with a 5-speed gearbox, it featured a more powerful version of the standard 1.2 litre engine, brought to 68 PS (50 kW; 67 hp) by adopting a Weber twin-choke carburettor, allowing the small saloon to reach 160 km/h (99 mph).

 The Renault 5 Alpine (called Gordini in the United Kingdom), which went on sale in May 1976.
 It had a top speed of 110 mi/h and could accelerate from 0 to 60 mph in under 10 seconds.

 The car credited with establishing the popularity of hot hatches is the Volkswagen Golf GTI, which was announced at the 1975 Frankfurt Motor Show. and released in July 1976.
 The Golf GTI was originally designated to be sold only in West Germany, but from 1977 Volkswagen began exports of the (left-hand drive only) GTI.
 Production of right-hand drive GTI's began in 1979.

-The Renault 5 Alpine and Volkswagen Golf GTI, with the addition of a higher performance engine, sharper handling, distinctive body styling with additional spoilers and alloy wheels, helped create the birth of a huge market for small, practical hatchback cars with performance to match contemporary coupes such as the Ford Capri 2.0, Lancia Beta Coupe 2000 and Renault 17 TS.
+The Renault 5 Alpine and Volkswagen Golf GTI, with the addition of a more powerful engine, sharper handling, distinctive body styling with additional spoilers and alloy wheels, helped create the birth of a huge market for small, practical hatchback cars with performance to match contemporary coupes such as the Ford Capri 2.0, Lancia Beta Coupe 2000 and Renault 17 TS.
 With top speeds above 110 mi/h, the Alpine and GTI enjoyed a short run of unparalleled sales success until the early 1980s.